Time After Time (Cyndi Lauper song): Other versions

+Husband-and-wife jazz duo Tuck & Patti recorded a cover on their debut album "Tears of Joy".

 In 1993, Mark Williams and Tara Morice recorded a cover for the Strictly Ballroom soundtrack.

 Lauper did a parody of the song on a 1995 episode of Late Show with David Letterman as "Lactose Intolerant".

 American indie rock band Sarge recorded a cover of the song in 1997, which was included on a 7" single that year.
-In 2000, it appeared on their posthumous compilation album Distant.
+In 2000, it appeared on their compilation album Distant.
 AllMusic's Mike DaRonco said that their version "outshines the original."

+On her 1999 tribute album to Miles Davis, Traveling Miles, jazz singer Cassandra Wilson included her Miles-infused, jazz vocal version of Lauper's "Time After Time".A cover of the song by Eva Cassidy was published in 2000.

+Lil' Mo recorded a cover of the song for her debut studio album Based on a True Story (2001).

+Uncle Kracker covered the song for the science fiction action comedy film Clockstoppers (2002).

-A UK garage version was released by Distant Soundz in 2002 and was a top 20 hit in the UK, peaking at No. 20 on the UK Singles Chart and No. 4 on the UK Dance Singles Chart.
+A UK garage version, released in 2002 by Distant Soundz, was a top 20 hit in the UK, peaking at No. 20 on the UK Singles Chart and No. 4 on the UK Dance Singles Chart.

 On Billboard charts for the week ending May 14, 2011, Javier Colon's version peaked at number 65 on Hot 100, number 41 on Digital Song Sales number four on Top Heatseekers and number sixteen on R&B/Hip-Hop Digital Songs Sales.

+Swedish duo Undressd released a cover of the song on March 12, 2021.

-A cover version by Mabel featured in the McDonald's Christmas commercial in the UK in 2021, and peaked at No. 71 on the UK chart.
+A cover version by British-Swedish-Spanish singer Mabel featured in the McDonald's Christmas commercial in the UK in 2021, and peaked at No. 71 on the UK Singles Chart.

+In popular culture

+The song was featured in the comedy film Romy and Michele's High School Reunion (1997).
+Director David Mirkin explained that he felt it "was the only song that had the proper emotion" to fit the scene.

+The song is featured in the independent coming-of-age comedy film Napoleon Dynamite (2004).

+The song was featured in the Snow Ball dance scene in Netflix series Stranger Things season 2 as Nancy Wheeler dances with her brother's (Mike) best friend Dustin Henderson after he was rejected by another girl.
+The song also made a comeback to Generation Z.

+The song was featured in the film Where'd You Go, Bernadette.

+The cover by Eva Cassidy was used in the popular series Smallville.